jiyabhandari0109/Retail_Datawarehouse_Analysis/README.md

 # Retail_Datawarehouse_Analysis
-SQL project to analyze products, customers and sales data in an international bike store.
+This project focuses on analyzing sales, customers, and product data from an international bike store using SQL.

-It includes data exploration, advanced analysis and insights for reporting.
+It demonstrates how data warehousing concepts can be applied to explore business trends, generate insights and support reporting.

+The main objectives are:
+  -Perform data exploration on sales, products and customers.
+  -Apply advanced analysis to derive meaningful insights.
+  -Build a foundation for reporting and visualization.